verhovsky/books-futures-explained/src/introduction.md

 # Futures Explained in 200 Lines of Rust

-This book aims to explain `Futures` in Rust using an example driven approach, exploring why they're designed the way they are, the alternatives and how they work.
+This book aims to explain `Futures` in Rust using an example driven approach, exploring why they're designed the way they are, and how they work.
+We'll also take a look at some of the alternatives we have when dealing with concurrency in programming.

 Going into the level of detail I do in this book is not needed to use futures or async/await in Rust.
 It's for the curious out there that want to know _how_